Mary McLeod Bethune: Primary and Secondary Sources

 Part III: Writing About the Differences between Primary and Secondary Sources

-- Once students have discussed the documents and considered the questions above, they should write a short paragraph explaining which document is a secondary source and why, and which document is a primary source, any why.
+- Once students have discussed the documents and considered the questions above, they can write a short paragraph explaining which document is a primary and which document is a secondary source source.
+Have students refer to details and examples in the text to support their conclusions.

 Students can read the entire interview by Charles S. Johnson with Mary McLeod Bethune and write a short paragraph based on the transcript.
 This will allow students to write about history using primary sources and introduce them to the process used by historians.